Glutamine, what is it for? How to take it, what are the benefits and much more.

 That and much more is what you will learn in this guide.

 Note.
-Glutamine has many applications and benefits, but here we are just going to address the effect of glutamine on bodybuilding.
+Glutamine has a number of applications and benefits, but here we are only going to cover the effect of glutamine on bodybuilding.

 What is Glutamine?